 - Ounianga Lakes - Ennedi.
 Group of freshwater lakes in the middle of desert - a unique phenomenon.
 Relict flora and fauna have been preserved in lakes and around them.

 Cryptozoology and fossil finds

 - Djourab (Djurab) - Bourkou and Kanem.
-Find of very old hominid - Sahelanthropus tchadensis, who, possibly, lived 7 million years ago.
-It is possible that this is the oldest hominid after the split between the ancestors of chimpanzes and humans.
+Find of very old hominin - Sahelanthropus tchadensis, who, possibly, lived 7 million years ago.
+It is possible that this is the oldest hominin after the split between the ancestors of chimpanzes and humans.